- About Us!

 - Medical Forms

-I am a Licensed Massage Therapist specializing in Myofascial Release, Structural Integration and Neuromuscular Re-education with 16 years of hands on experience.
-I am also certified in Holistic Mental Health and a life coach.
-When warranted, I include Holistic Mental Health guidance and life coaching to assist you in releasing emotional attachments, pains and limitations in your life as well as teaching tools to move forward and tools that assist you in changing behaviors and thought patterns that are destructive to your life.
+I am a Licensed Massage Therapist specializing in Myofascial Release, Structural Integration and Neuromuscular Re-education with 18 years of hands on experience.
+I am also Board Certified in Holistic Mental Health, a life coach and a minister.
+When warranted, I include Holistic Mental Health guidance and life coaching to assist you in releasing emotional attachments, pains and limitations in your life as well as teaching you tools to move forward and tools to assist you in changing behaviors and thought patterns that are destructive to your life.

 Know the Source of Your Pain